On This Page

 - Spectrum of clinical disease: proportions of asymptomatic persons; persons who are symptomatic but apparently (to others) asymptomatic; those with influenza-like illness, focal pneumonia, or severe respiratory compromise; and fatalities

 - Hospital admission criteria to efficiently use a scarce resource

 - Role of children as possible silent reservoirs

 - Numerical risk for travelers going to areas with sustained transmission (i.e., destinations with cases occurring without known exposure to other cases)

-- Implications of respiratory tract viral detection in asymptomatic individuals
+- Implications of virus detection in the respiratory tracts of asymptomatic individuals

 - Onset and duration of infectivity with respect to symptoms